BitVortex/dotfiles/README.md

 * enables UTF-8/Unicode support
 * sets several variables to provide a pleasent development environment
 * enabled Pathogen for easy plugin management, plugins not (yet) included
+* enables the desert256 color scheme, if the terminal supports 256 colors; scheme not (yet) included

 ####.mpd
 * UTF-8 compatible, global configuration for mpd (goes to `/etc/mpd.conf`), but easily tweakable to run as a user